maizumi/Push-Objects-in-Bulk-to-FMC/README.md

 # FMC
-Bulk Object Push API API for FMC
+Bulk Object Push API for FMC
 <br>
 This python code works in Python3
 <br>